-In view of the matters mentioned above, we were unable to carry out appropriate audit procedures to obtain sufficient and appropriate audit evidence due to the above supporting documents were not available during our course of audit.
+In view of the matters mentioned above, we were unable to carry out appropriate audit procedures to obtain sufficient and appropriate audit evidence due to the unavailability of supporting documents mentioned above during our course of audit.
 We could not determine the effect of adjustments, if any, on the financial position, cash flows and financial performance of the Group and of the Company.